 Most people hate sharing the road with trucks.
-They are slow moving, slow to react, hard to see around, and when they drift into another lane or suddenly jerk around in their lane, it can startle other drivers into making their own mistakes.
+They are slow-moving, slow to react, hard to see around, and when they drift into another lane or suddenly jerk around in their lane, it can startle other drivers into making their own mistakes.

-Trucking Can Be a Danger to Other Drivers
+Trucking Can Be A Danger To Other Drivers

 On top of this, trucking has a lot of incentives to create even more dangerous practices.
 While the federal government does place limits on how much a truck and a driver can drive in a week, there are incentives to break these rules.
 The more freight a truck can haul, and the longer a truck and driver can stay on the road, the more money a trucking company can make.
 Driver’s may be willing to break these rules, too, because of the promise of greater pay.

 Even more worrying is the condition of truck drivers during long trips.
-The minimum required rest period after eleven continuous hours of driving is a ten hour period.
-Most people who work an eight hour job can probably guess at the exhaustion a trucker faces after eleven hours of work.
+The minimum required rest period after eleven continuous hours of driving is a ten-hour period.
+Most people who work an eight-hour job can probably guess at the exhaustion a trucker faces after eleven hours of work.
 Even following these rules, a truck driver’s tired driving can be nearly as dangerous as drunk driving.

 In some cases, in order to stay alert, some truck drivers resort to using drugs – both legal and illegal.
 Some may even drink on the job, hoping that their “buzz” will either keep them alert or help pass the time.
 When drivers resort to using drugs or alcohol to give them energy and keep them alert, they are putting themselves and every other driver they encounter at risk.

-What Kinds of Compensation are Available?
+What Kinds of Compensation Are Available?

 Auto accidents can cause a large range of injuries.
 Some crashes may cause minor cuts, scrapes, and bruises, but even mild car crashes have the potential to cause whiplash and other injuries to the neck, head, and back, or broken bones.
 The worst potential injuries, though, are loss of limb, permanent paralysis, traumatic brain injury, spinal cord injury, or even death.

-If you have been injured in a car accident involving a tractor trailer, you may now be facing medical bills, immense pain, and may be out of work.
+If you have been injured in a car accident involving a tractor trailer, you may now be facing medical bills, immense pain, and maybe out of work.
 Luckily, any of these financial burdens can be redressed in court.